GrandComicsDatabase/gcd-django/docs/development/CORE_SETUP.md

 ```

 It creates the development database, applies migrations, loads local
+development accounts, seeds a small relationship-rich catalog, creates a
+dummy cover image and approved change-history comment, initializes global
-development accounts, initializes global statistics, and starts the
+statistics, and starts the application.
+The sample records are marked
-application.
+`[GCD DEV]` so they are easy to find and safe to recreate.

 The seeded accounts are deliberately public local-development fixtures.
 They
 work only in this local database and must never be used for beta or production: